Liouville comparison theory for blowup of Euler-Arnold equations: Introduction

 \subsection{Acknowledgements}

-Parts of this work were obtained while the second author was in detention at the Austrian airport prison awaiting deportation to the United States.
-We express our gratitude for the (mostly) friendly hospitality extended by the Austrian police.
-The second author is also grateful for the hospitality of the University of Vienna, the Wolfgang Pauli Institute, and the Erwin Schr\"odinger Institute.
-MB was partially supported by NSF grants DMS-1912037 and DMS-1953244 and by FWF grant FWF-P 35813-N.
+{The second author is grateful for the hospitality of the University of Vienna, the Wolfgang Pauli Institute, and the Erwin Schr\"odinger Institute.
+MB was partially supported by NSF grants DMS-1912037 and DMS-1953244 and by FWF grant FWF-P 35813-N. }